BlueCatt/Recommender_System/README.md

 Recommendation System

-What is Recommender System
+<h3>What is Recommender System</h3>

-Systems that attempt to predict item that ysers may be interested in Systems that help people find information that may interest them Algorithms used for Recommender System
+Systems that attempt to predict item that users may be interested in

+Systems that help people find information that may interest them

+Algorithms used for Recommender System

 User Collaborative Filtering (User CF)